Virta Eames Desk Unit Design by Charles and Ray Eames

 Vitra’s Eames Desk Unit (EDU) consists of a veneered plywood top and black, powder coated steel frame which catches the eye with its slim cross structures.
 The brightly coloured panels give the desk a playful edge and partially enclose its two storage compartments.
 The metal legs can be individually adjusted to fit uneven floors.

 Charles and Ray Eames designed the Eames Storage Unit (ESU) and Eames Desk Unit (EDU) in 1949.
 The innovative, lightweight structure of the furniture was based on the principles of industrial production, just like the iconic Eames House.
-Honoring the spirit of 1940s and 50s, the contemporary color palette of EDU and ESU was developed together with Eames Office and the Dutch designer Hella Jongerius.SHOP NOW SHOP NOW
+Honoring the spirit of 1940s and 50s, the contemporary color palette of EDU and ESU was developed together with Eames Office and the Dutch designer Hella Jongerius.SHOP NOW

 American Designer Couple Charles & Ray Eames

 Ray and Charles Eames were an American designer couple whose name is familiar for anyone with an interest in modern design.
 Charles Eames was born in 1907 in St. Louis, Missouri.
 He studied architecture at University of Washington and, invited by the Finnish architect Eliel Saarinen, continued his studies at the Cranbrook Academy of Arts, Michigan in 1940.
 There he met Eero Saarinen, with whom he participated in a competition called ”Organic Design in Home Furnishing”, arranged by New York’s MoMA.
 Eames and Saarinen won the competition using a plywood moulding technique originally developed by Alvar Aalto.
 In Cranbrook Charles Eames also met her future wife Ray, and the couple got married in 1941.